Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Overview

+Namely, the unnormalized relevance matrix $P \in \domain{L \times L}$ each entry measures the relevance of the corresponding pair of tokens.
+The normalized attention score matrix $A \in \domain{L \times L}$ is computed as a scaling operation by factor $\sqrt{d_k}$, an element-wise mask operation with $M\in \domain{L\times L}$, and a row-wise softmax.
+Finally, the output hidden states $O \in \domain{L\times d_o}$ are generated by a weighted sum of $V$ with attention weights in each row of $A$, usually with an extra linear transformation.

-Note that the embedding dimensions of $Q,K,V,O$ can be the same or not, and even though subscripts are used here to distinguish them for generality, we default set $d=d_q=d_k=d_v=d_o$ in the rest of the paper.
-As for the mask matrix $M$, it is typically used for masking padding tokens to align all batched input sequences and also applies casual mask operation of causal language modeling for generative LLMs.
+Note that the embedding dimensions of $Q,K,V,O$ are not necessarily the same.
+Though subscripts are used to distinguish them for generality, by default we set $d=d_q=d_k=d_v=d_o$ in the rest of the paper.
+The mask matrix $M$ is typically used for masking padding tokens to align all batched input sequences and also applies casual mask operation of causal language modeling for generative LLMs.
 Furthermore, to capture diverse relationships, the model often employs multi-head attention instead of single-head one, performing the attention process in parallel with differently weighted $Q_h, K_h, V_h$ sets by dividing learnable parameters like $W_{q,k,v} \in \domain{d_{in} \times (3 \times d)}$ into $W_{q,k,v}^{mh} \in \domain{d_{in} \times (3 \times H \times d_{head})}$, where $H$ denotes the number of heads.
 Similar to embedding dimensions, the number of heads can be specific for $Q,K,V$, which vary in different LLMs, yet we consider them the same by default.

+\textbf{Positional Embeddings}.
+Unlike recurrent neural networks (RNNs)~\cite{yu2019review}, Transformers process input tokens in parallel as a bag-of-words and lack an inherent sense of sequence order.
+To preserve the sequential information, the vanilla Transformer presents a novel Sinusoidal PE (SinPE)~\cite{vaswani2017attention}.

+Here $base$ is a large integer manually set as $10,000$ (according to the original paper without further explanation), and $d$ is the unit embedding dimension of hidden states.

+Some variants have recently emerged, including trainable embeddings~\cite{chen2021simple} to learn an embedding mapping and relative embeddings~\cite{shaw2018self} based on relative positions.
+For instance, Rotary PE (RoPE)~\cite{su2021roformer} applies a rotation operation on a complex field instead of an addition to $Q,K$ based on absolute positions, where it shares the same basis function as SinPE.